 The tenure of an elected council is 12 months, from April to March of each year.
-It consists of students elected through a process that takes place annually and comprises 10 elected members and 5 nominated representatives in different assigned categories to carry out their functions.
+It consists of students elected through a process that takes place annually and comprises 12 elected members in different assigned categories to carry out their functions.
 These students must maintain a CGPA of 2.30 and have all their School dues cleared in order to be eligible for candidacy.
 They must also obtain approval from the relevant Head of the Department before contesting the election.